OuadiElfarouki/llama.cpp/README-sycl.md

 Note:

-- By default, `mmap` is used to read model file.
+- By default, `mmap` is used to read the model file.
 In some cases, it causes runtime hang issues.
 Please disable it by passing `--no-mmap` to the `main.exe` if faced with the issue.

 ## Environment Variables